XXRadeonXFX/python_assessment/README.md

 ### 🔹 `question4.py`
 📌 Implements an algorithm or computational logic to solve a complex problem efficiently.
 It may involve sorting, searching, or mathematical computations.

-### 🔹 `sample_config.ini`
+### 🔹 `config.ini`
 📌 A configuration file used to store settings required by different scripts.
 Users can modify values to change script behavior dynamically.

-### 🔹 `config_output.json`
-📌 Stores the processed output data in JSON format for further analysis or reporting.

 ## ⚡ Configuration
-The `sample_config.ini` file allows users to modify input settings for scripts dynamically.
+The `config.ini` file allows users to modify input settings for scripts dynamically.
 The `config_output.json` stores the output results based on execution.

 ## 🤝 Contributing
 Contributions are welcome!
 To contribute: